RSS Feeds

 What Makes an Indexer RSS-Capable

-Section titled “What Makes an Indexer RSS-Capable”Not all indexers support RSS.
-Torznab and Newznab indexers typically do — they expose an RSS feed endpoint that returns recent uploads.
-The indexer needs to be configured and enabled in Settings > Indexers.
+Section titled “What Makes an Indexer RSS-Capable”Only Torznab and Newznab indexers are polled for RSS — they expose an RSS feed endpoint that returns recent uploads, and the indexer needs to be configured and enabled in Settings > Indexers.
+MyAnonamouse and AudioBookBay are never RSS-polled, regardless of how they’re configured, so if those are your only indexers you get no RSS coverage — rely on scheduled search instead.

 RSS vs Scheduled Search